 Automotive terminologies can be confusing, especially when buying a new car.
 If you are in the process of purchasing a Sports Utility Vehicle (SUV), you may have come across a couple of technical terms: all-wheel drive (AWD) and four-wheel drive (4WD).
 Both the terminologies may seem similar, but they are not.
 So, how is all-wheel different from four-wheel drive?
 Read ahead as we divulge more details on AWD vs 4WD.

 The terms all-wheel drive and four-wheel drive can be confusing as both mean the same—driving all four wheels.
 Yes, both systems can drive all the wheels of a vehicle.
 However, there is a difference in the way they operate.
 The below points will give you an idea about the key difference between all-wheel drive and 4-wheel drive.

 AWD is a full-time system that constantly drives front and rear wheels.

 4WD is a part-time system wherein the driver can choose to engage the drive to the front and rear wheels.

-Refer to the table below to understand the significant differences between all-wheel drive and four-wheel drive.
+Refer to the table below to understand the significant differences between difference between 4x4 and awd.